-Ch varies between 0.6pF to 0.8pF depending on mounting method.
+Ch varies between 0.6pF to 0.8pF depending on the mounting method.

 12. Spurious Responses:

-Unwanted resonance usually above the operating mode, specified in dB max. or number of times of main mode ESR value.
-Frequency range is specified within couple of hundred kilohertz.
+Unwanted resonance usually above the operating mode, specified in dB max. or a number of times of main mode ESR value.
+The frequency range is specified within a couple of hundred kilohertz.